 Authoritative Parenting Style: High Control, High Support

 An authoritative parent also sets clear rules and expectations for their child.
-They have clear limits and rules and communicate those with their child in a way that encourages cooperation by giving choices suggestions, and encouragement.
+They have clear limits and rules and communicate those with their child in a way that encourages cooperation by giving choices, suggestions, and encouragement.

-One of the most important characteristics of the authoritative style is an open line of communication and natural consequences.
+One of the most essential characteristics of the authoritative style is an open line of communication and natural consequences.
 Although there are clear-cut rules and expectations, the child and parent regularly converse about their wants and needs to understand one another and work together in all areas.
 Those natural consequences come into play when the parent lets their child do something they know might end poorly just so the child learns what may happen next time.

 Why Authoritative Parenting Matters…

-One study found that parents using authoritative parenting practices had children who scored the highest on measures of social and emotional development (e.g. play, self-esteem, tantrums, interactions with people, handling transitions, and behavior).
+One study found that parents using authoritative parenting practices had children who scored the highest on measures of social and emotional development (e.g., play, self-esteem, tantrums, interactions with people, handling transitions, and behavior).
 Another study found children of authoritative parents had higher academic success and better adjustment in college.